Buy or Sell Tattooed Chef Inc. (TTCF) Stock Now | Don’t Try to Be a Top Gun

 TTCF’s Market Performance

-TTCF stocks went up by 13.05% for the week, with a monthly drop of -13.83% and a quarterly performance of -31.48%, while its annual performance rate touched 66.90%.
-The volatility ratio for the week stands at 6.65% while the volatility levels for the past 30 days are set at 6.86% for Tattooed Chef Inc..
-The simple moving average for the period of the last 20 days is 2.57% for TTCF stocks with a simple moving average of 8.97% for the last 200 days.
+TTCF stocks went up by 28.13% for the week, with a monthly jump of 16.92% and a quarterly performance of -16.26%, while its annual performance rate touched 101.24%.
+The volatility ratio for the week stands at 8.08% while the volatility levels for the past 30 days are set at 6.80% for Tattooed Chef Inc..
+The simple moving average for the period of the last 20 days is 25.03% for TTCF stocks with a simple moving average of 30.73% for the last 200 days.

 Analysts’ Opinion of TTCF